 The new TD-1KV

-Today marks the launch of two brand new electronic drum kits from Roland.
+Today marks the launch of two brand new electronic drum sets from Roland.
 The TD-1K and TD-1KV represent two compact and uniquely-designed kits aimed at budget or space conscious drummers, beginners and students.
 You can read full details in the official press release.

 We were sent the TD-1KV model before today's announcement and spent some time getting to know the kit.
 Here are our initial thoughts.
 Don't forget to watch our video at the end of the gallery, too.